Defining Sales Tax, Sellers Use Tax, and Consumer Use Tax

 Consumer Use Tax Definition

 Retailers are not usually required to collect sales tax on taxable purchases from consumers in states where the retailer does not have some connection to the state (known as "nexus").
-This connection is created by retailers if they have a physical presence, make regular deliveries with their own vehicles into the state, have sales representatives located in the state, affiliate nexus, click-through nexus or marketplace nexus and economic nexus.
+Retailers create this connection if they have a physical presence, make regular deliveries with their own vehicles into the state, have sales representatives located in the state, affiliate nexus, click-through nexus or marketplace nexus and economic nexus.
 Following the Wayfair Act of 2018, economic nexus rules were established by most states, typically requiring businesses to meet specific revenue thresholds (e.g., $100,000) or transaction volumes (e.g., 200 transactions) within a particular taxing jurisdiction.
-The use tax burden falls on the consumer to calculate and remit the tax to his or her state government.
+The use tax burden falls on the consumer to calculate and remit the tax to their state government.
 Therefore, if the seller does not collect the tax from the purchaser and the transaction is taxable, the purchaser is responsible for remitting the use tax to the state.

 Transactions Subject to Consumer Use Tax